mui/material-ui/docs/src/pages/style/color/color.md

 A single color within the palette is made up of a hue such as "red", and shade, such as "500".
 "red 50" is the lightest shade of red (*pink!*), while "red 900" is the darkest.
-In addition, most hues come with "accent" shades, prefixed wih `A`.
+In addition, most hues come with "accent" shades, prefixed with an `A`.

 ### Examples